 "Silvano brings deeply intricate and thought provoking mastery to his compositions.
-Perfectly balanced with compositional and improvisational concepts." - Jazzweek.com
+Perfectly balanced with compositional and improvisational concepts."
+Jazzweek.com

 Pianist-composer Silvano Monasterios was born in Caracas, Venezuela.
-He spent his formative years of training at the Jose Angel Lamas Conservatory while he alternately encountered the great American jazz tradition in all its diversity.
+He spent his formative years of musical training at the Jose Angel Lamas Conservatory while he alternately encountered the great American jazz tradition in all its diversity.
 He promptly began his professional career at the age of 18, combining these influences by performing and recording with some of the most prominent Venezuelan artists of the time.

 In 1989, Silvano traveled to Miami, Florida, to participate in the Miami Jazz Festival, where he received a “Best Soloist Award.”
 By 1990, he had immigrated to the United States to begin his collegiate studies at Miami-Dade College.
 More recognition followed with another “Outstanding Soloist Award” at the University of Northern Colorado in 1991 and then a music scholarship from the University of Miami, from which he earned a Bachelor of Music degree in 1995.
 In 1998, Silvano was voted “New Artist of the Year” at the Hennessey Cognac Jazz Search in New York City, which led to a slot at the Playboy Jazz Festival.
 This year also marked the release of his first CD, “Roads Not Taken”, prompting more critical interest in the U.S. and Latin America.